-The information below provides details about the Vanuatu banking system, and details on opening a Vanuatu offshore bank account.
-You will find details on the laws and regulations that govern the banking system, as well as a list of local and international banks that operate in Vanuatu.
+The information below provides details about the Vanuatu banking system, and on opening a Vanuatu bank account.
+You will find details on the laws and regulations that govern the banking system, as well as a list of operating banks.

 The banking structure consists of a Reserve Bank – the National Bank of Vanuatu, numerous internationally recognized commercial banks, merchant banks, and the State-owned Development Bank.
 In addition, a substantial offshore banking center exists.
 Many international commercial banks have licenses to conduct business locally as well as with non-residents.
 These banks provide international services through a worldwide network of branches and correspondents.

 The domestic banking system in Vanuatu consists of two foreign owned banks and two locally owned banks.
 These banks are subject to the supervision of the Reserve Bank of Vanuatu.
 Banks operating domestically would normally use a ‘local’ limited company, and are called ‘local’ banks, while offshore (external) banks would normally use an exempted company and are called ‘exempted’ banks.